0xNullLight/Project-3/README.md

 - True/false questions
 - Fill-in-the-blank

-With endless possibilities of continuation with the application including the following:
+With endless possibilities of continuation with the application including the following ideas:

 Core Features:
 - Secure login/signup with email or social media accounts.
-- User Authentication and Profiles
+- User Authentication with Profile
 - Profiles that track quiz history, scores, and progress.
 - Customizable Quiz Options
 - Select difficulty levels (e.g., Beginner, Intermediate, Advanced).